Cancer Vaccines

 When making cancer vaccines, researchers face a lot of challenges.

-However, cancer vaccines have made significant developments recently.
-The use of mRNA has transformed the typical vaccine timeline to one that is faster and more effective.
-With the recent launch of various personalised cancer vaccine clinical trials, we could be in store for an influx of cancer vaccines as a new treatment option in the near future.
+However, cancer vaccines have made significant developments recently, and technologies like mRNA have sped up the typical vaccine production timeline.
+As more personalised cancer vaccines enter clinical trials, we could be in store for an influx of new options for treating and preventing cancer in the near future.

-A few decades ago, cancer vaccines were science fiction.
+A few decades ago, cancer vaccines were just a concept.
 Now they’re becoming a reality.